BigToyBox/BLV-3D-printer-build-log----Manta-M8P---Klipper/README.md

-# BLV build - Manta-M8P - Klipper
+# The WASP a BLV COreXY printer build - Manta-M8P - Klipper

 This is a log of my BLV mgn cube 3d Printer.